 Best Restaurants in Miami

 Miami has a ton of options for eating at all budget points and all international cuisines.
+Especially in touristy areas like Miami Beach and along Ocean Drive, there is no shortage of places to eat.
 Here are a few of our recommendations.

 Budget – Grafa Pizza & Pasta

-A hole in the wall pizza joint, Grafa Pizza & Pasta offers delicious Italian food at most hours of the day.
+A hole-in-the-wall pizza joint near South Beach, Grafa Pizza & Pasta offers delicious Italian food at most hours of the day.

 Stop in for a slice between the time at the beach or stuff your face with pasta after a night out on South Beach.